-Of the 700 patients with transfusional iron overload who received Exjade during clinical studies, 292 were pediatric patients 2-<16 years of age with various congenital and acquired anemias, including 52 patients age 2-<6 years, 121 patients age 6-<12 years and 119 patients age 12-<16 years.
+Of the 700 patients with transfusional iron overload who received Exjade during clinical studies, 292 were pediatric patients 2 to less than 16 years of age with various congenital and acquired anemias, including 52 patients age 2 to less than 6 years, 121 patients age 6 to less than 12 years and 119 patients age 12 to less than 16 years.
 Seventy percent of these patients had beta-thalassemia.
-Children between the ages of 2-<6 years have a systemic exposure to Exjade approximately 50% of that of adults [see Clinical Pharmacology (12.3)].
+Children between the ages of 2 to less than 6 years have a systemic exposure to Exjade approximately 50% of that of adults [see Clinical Pharmacology (12.3)].
 However, the safety and efficacy of Exjade in pediatric patients was similar to that of adult patients, and younger pediatric patients responded similarly to older pediatric patients.
 The recommended starting dose and dosing modification are the same for children and adults [see Clinical Studies (14), Indications and Usage (1), Dosage and Administration (2.1)].